 So, I talk.
-I begin by telling her of the many peoples that have shaped our landscape, of the rise and fall of emperors and empresses, the religions that have waxed and waned, of the laws that have been passed.
+I begin by telling her of the many people that have shaped our landscape, of the rise and fall of emperors and empresses, the religions that have waxed and waned, of the laws that have been passed.
 I describe the influence of the British and how their control over India made us feel robbed of our freedom and basic rights.
 I speak of Bapu, the father of the nation, who taught us that strength and violence were not the same thing, and taught us the need to live in harmony with one another.

 As I delve further and deeper into the influences on being Indian, I find myself sharing my own memories of the events that have shaped our history.